atul241996/KMeans/README.md

 # KMeans

-Actual data set used ColorHistogram from UCI
+Actual data set used is "ColorHistogram" from UCI